josephj/fabric-config/my_patterns/write_pull-request/system.md

 The expected input format is command line output from `git --no-pager show master..HEAD` that shows all the commits and code changes of the current branch with the master repository branch.

-The syntax of the output of `git--no-pager show master..HEAD` is a series of lines that indicate changes made to files in a repository.
-Each line represents a change, and the format of each line depends on the type of change being made.
+The syntax of the output of `git --no-pager show master..HEAD` is a series of blocks that indicate changes made to files in a repository.
+Each block represents a commit.

 Here are some examples of how the syntax of `git --no-pager show master..HEAD` might look for different types of changes: